-- Do the new regulations apply to land borders only?
+- Do these regulations apply to land borders only?
 Is it possible to enter by air (e.g., Moscow – Istanbul – Riga flight) or by ferry?

 The entry restrictions apply to the citizens of Russia planning to enter Latvia by crossing the external border of the Schengen area regardless of whether the person enters in a motor vehicle or by air transport, or any other way.
-The citizens of Russia will be allowed to enter from third countries (e.g., Georgia, Azerbaijan, Israel, etc.) only if they belong to a category listed in the Cabinet Order No 599.
-The citizens of Russia will not be restricted in leaving Latvia.
+The citizens of Russia are allowed to enter from third countries (e.g., Georgia, Azerbaijan, Israel, etc.) only if they belong to a category listed in the Cabinet Order No 599.
+The citizens of Russia are not restricted in leaving Latvia.

 - Can Latvia annul a visa at the border?

 Border guard officers of any member state of the Schengen Agreement, including Latvia, can annul a visa accordance with procedures laid down in law.
 Visas can also be annulled or revoked by officials at the Latvian diplomatic missions and consular posts, and the Office of Citizenship and Migration Affairs.

 - Can a citizen of Russia with a short-stay visa cross the territory of Latvia in transit on their way to another European Union Member State?

 If persons who are planning to enter Latvia by crossing the external border of the Schengen area as from 19 September 2022 do not belong to any of the categories listed in the Cabinet Order No 599, they will be denied entry.

 - Is it possible to enter with a short-stay visa if a person has real estate in Latvia registered in the Land Register but does not hold a temporary residence permit?